carpentries/workshop-template/CUSTOMIZATION.md

 students who show up with Emacs as their only editor), you can comment out that particular `or_dependency`.

+## Home Page: Downloads

+You should edit the `Downloads` section to list content you will be using in your workshop.

 ## Updating the repository

 If for some reason,